Killerbee7/Redux_Countriesapi/README.md

  User need to register or log in to access all the countries and then is also able to add or remove favourite countries from favourite countries list.

- Can select a country to see additional details.
+ User can select a country to see additional details.

  Favourite countries data is stored in local storage .